YCAMInterlab/Duration/README.md

 ### Download source bundle

-Each Duration release is coupled with a Binary release as well as a source package.
+Each Duration release is coupled with a Binary release as well as a source package available in the downloads section on this repository.
 The source package contains the application and all of it's dependencies and project files for all platforms.
 This is the easiest way to get up and running to hack Duration.
 But if you want to contribute to it's development consider forking the project and it's dependencies on Github so that you may issue Pull requests for your changes.

 ### Compile from Github